bjornmeansbear/lectureScripts/ClimateDesigners.md

 ## Where else to get inspired

-the ways designers might involve themselves in solutions is multitudinous.
-One thing Climate Designers points out to designers strguggling to match their work to their ideals in this regard is to use outside frameworks

 I am particularly *drawn* to DrawDown.org.

 Project DrawDown looks at the most effective means for pulling carbon out of the atmostphere.

-I think there are a lot of opportunties for design and designers in the list.
+the ways designers might involve themselves in solutions is multitudinous. -- I think there are a lot of opportunties for design and designers in the list.

 It can become much easier to see how or where you can act when you think about the various kinds of companies and orgs that might work in any of these particular fields/disciplines